Air Cargo Services

 What Are Freighter Aircraft?

-Freighter aircraft are cargo planes specifically designed to carry freight, with no passengers onboard.
-Common models include the Boeing 737, BAE 146, and the larger 767, all built to handle high volumes of cargo.
-CargoMaster also has access to “Quick-change” jets that can switch between passenger and cargo configurations, offering flexible solutions to meet your air freight needs.
+Freighter aircraft are planes specifically designed to transport cargo without passengers.
+Common models like the Boeing 737, BAE 146, and the larger Boeing 767 are equipped to handle high-capacity freight loads.
+CargoMaster also offers access to versatile “Quick-change” jets that can alternate between passenger and cargo configurations, providing flexible options for a variety of air freight needs.
+These specialized aircraft ensure efficient and secure transport for your goods.

 How Often Do Domestic Air Freight Flights Operate?